 The Rules on Meat Safety

 Even if you really do love raw steak in a traditional carpaccio or steak tartare, you should be aware of the rules for meat safety.
 Here they are, according to the Academy of Nutrition and Dietetics.
 First, no raw meat is safe.
 Eat at your own risk.
 Just what are the risks?
 Salmonella and E.coli are pretty nasty.
 Beef must be cooked to a safe internal temperature to kill the germs.
 If the meat is ground, it must be cooked at least to medium, or an internal temperature of at 160 F. If it's a steak, as you would use in carpaccio, it is safe if it reaches an internal temperature of 145 F, or medium-rare, and allowed to stand for 3 or more minutes at minimum before cutting or eating.
 Rare is not considered safe even if the meat is steak.
 The only way to know if the meat is cooked to a level of doneness that is safe is to use a meat thermometer.
 Visual indicators, such as the color of the meat, the texture or clear juices cannot be depended upon.

-- 1 ounce Parmigiano-Reggiano (or other hard Italian cheese)
+1 ounce Parmigiano-Reggiano cheese, or other hard Italian cheese

-Whisk together the mustard, vinegar, oil, and salt and pepper.
+Whisk together the olive oil, balsamic vinegar, Dijon mustard, and salt and pepper in a small bowl.

 Slice the steak as thin as possible.
 This is much easier if it's partially frozen or you use an electric knife.

-Arrange the arugula on two plates, top with beef slices, and lightly season with good sea salt and freshly cracked black pepper.
+Arrange the arugula on 2 plates, top with beef slices, and lightly season with good sea salt and freshly cracked black pepper.